serverless/enterprise/docs/insights.md

 - Runtimes: Node.js
 - Regions:  AWS us-east-1

 Only services that are deployed to a supported region, and include one or more functions using a supported runtime, will generate metric and alert data.
-If these conditions are not met Servereless Insights metrics will not populate with data and Servless Insights alerts will not fire.
+If these conditions are not met Servereless Insights metrics will not populate with data and Serverless Insights alerts will not fire.

 Need unsupported runtimes and regions?
 Let us know what you need.
 We are working hard to quickly expand our supported runtimes and regions.